 If you have a medical or dental emergency, inform a correctional officer who will notify the Medical Department immediately for evaluation.
-If the problem is not an emergency, then a Sick Call request form must be submitted, which will be reviewed by the Medical Department within 24 hours, and an examination will be scheduled.
+If the problem is not an emergency, then a Sick Call request form must be submited, which will be reviewed by the Medical Department within 24 hours, and an examination will be scheduled.
 ADC charges inmates a \$3 co-pay fee for any inmate-initiated request for medical or dental services.
 A \$3 fee is also charged for initial contact with health care services due to a fight, sports injury, or self-inflicted injury not associated with mental illness.
 Only services initiated by the inmate are subject to a fee.
-No fee is charged for such services as pharmacy; emergency care; diagnosis and treatment of communicable disease; chronic care or other staff-initiated care, including follow-up and referral visits.
+No fee is charged for diagnosis and treatment of communicable disease; chronic care or other staff-initiated care, including follow-up and referral visits.
+See the Co-Pay policy for more details; no inmate will be denied medical due to an inability to pay.